Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Estimation and inference

 \subsection{Posterior distribution of treatment effects}

 Sampling from the posterior distribution of all parameters in model \ref{eqn:MainModel} allows us to obtain the posterior predictive distribution of future time points.
 This characterizes our uncertainty around what would have happened in the absence of treatment for all units in the sample.
-The individual treatment effects of interest are $\Delta_{i,t,T_{i0}} = Y_{it}(T_{i0}) - Y_{it}(\infty)$ for $t \geq T_{i0}$.
+The unit-level treatment effects of interest are $\Delta_{i,t,T_{i0}} = Y_{it}(T_{i0}) - Y_{it}(\infty)$ for $t \geq T_{i0}$.
 The first of these two values is observed and known as it is simply the observed outcome after treatment is initiated, while the second of these two is the unknown quantity for which we have a posterior distribution.
-We automatically obtain the posterior distribution of the individual treatment effects, denoted by where $\boldsymbol{Y}_{obs}$ is the corresponding vector of observed outcomes after treatment initiation.
-Now that we have posterior distributions for $\Delta_{i,t,T_{i0}}$ for all $i$, and all $t \geq T_{i0}$, we can proceed with obtaining estimates and credible intervals for the estimands of interest from Section \ref{sec:estimands}.
-All marginal estimands, such as $\Delta(q)$ and $\overline{\Delta}(q)$ are obtained directly by averaging the relevant individual treatment effects over the correct time periods.
+We automatically obtain the posterior distribution of the unit-level treatment effects, denoted by where $\boldsymbol{Y}_{obs}$ is the corresponding vector of observed outcomes after treatment initiation.
+Now that we have posterior distributions for $\Delta_{i,t,T_{i0}}$ for all $i$, and all $t \geq T_{i0}$, we can proceed with obtaining estimates and credible intervals for the estimands of interest from Section \ref{sec:estimands}. $\Delta(q)$ is obtained directly by averaging the relevant unit-level treatment effects over the correct time periods.
 Inference is straightforward using the posterior distribution of these quantities.